khaledkucse/COSTER/README.md

 ## Getting Started

 The project takes the java projects stored at subject_systems folder as input and based on the configuration written in src/main/java/org/srlab/coster/config/Config.java, it collects local and global context for each API element using Eclipse JDT and create a dataset.
-Next using the dataset an user can do following four dunctionalities:
+Next using the dataset an user can do following four functionalities:

-1. Train COSTER models
+1. Train: Train the Occurance Likelihood Dictonary(OLD) and store all the contexts with scores in index files.
-2. Retrain the models with more subject systems
+2. Retrain:  Retrive the trained models and retain the models with more subject systems or APIs
-3. Intrinsic Evaluation
-4. Extrinsic Evaluation
+3. Intrinsic Evaluation: Calculate the precision, recall and f score for any testing subject system.
+4. Extrinsic Evaluation: Calculate the precision, recall and f score for any compilable Stack Overflow code.
+5. Infer Type: From a non compilable Stack Overflow code given with a ``.java`` file, it infers Type of each code element and generate a output file where the types are annotated over the API elements using bracket.

 ### Prerequisites